My Struggle (Knausgård novels)

 My Struggle (Min kamp) is a series of six autobiographical novels written by Karl Ove Knausgård and published between 2009 and 2011.
-The books cover his private life and thoughts, and unleashed a media frenzy upon its release, with journalists attempting to track down the mentioned members of his family.
+The books cover his private life and thoughts, and unleashed a media frenzy upon their release, with journalists attempting to track down the mentioned members of his family.
 The series has sold half a million copies in Norway alone and has been published in 35 languages.